ReactiveX/RxSwift/README.md

     // Every user interface probably shows some state while async operation
     // is executing.
-    // Let's assume that we want to show "Checking availability" while waiting for result
+    // Let's assume that we want to show "Checking availability" while waiting for result.
     // valid parameter can be
     //  * true  - is valid
     //  * false - not valid
     //  * nil   - validation pending
     let loadingValue = (valid: nil, message: "Checking availability ...")

-    // This will fire a server call to check does username exist.
+    // This will fire a server call to check if the username already exists.
-    // Guess what, it's type is `Observable<ValidationResult>` return API.usernameAvailable(username) >- map { available in
+    // Guess what, its type is `Observable<ValidationResult>` return API.usernameAvailable(username) >- map { available in
         if available {
             return (true, "Username available")